SixFourDev/week-1-challenge/README.md

 ## Usage

 The goal of this webpage is to show what Horiseon provides for other companies.
 If you open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows), a console panel should open either below or to the side of the webpage in the browser.
 If you click the first button on the top left of DevTools (arrow with a box), you can hover over elements on the page to inspect it.
-You can see that the webpage has great contrast accessibility that helps with assistive technologies, and also helps with Google searches.
+You can see that the webpage has great contrast accessibility, uses semantic HTML elements, which helps with assistive technologies.
 ## Credits

 Contributors :